 When is the application deadline?
 The application deadline is March 15.
 The application system is currently open and you are welcome (and encouraged) to submit your application at any time prior to the deadline.

 Is an interview required for admission into the UVM MSAT program?
 There is no interview requirement for the application process.

 When will I find out if I am accepted to UVM?
-Students can expect to hear back regarding admittance between the middle and end of March.
+Students can expect to hear back regarding admittance by March 31.

 If I am/was a varsity collegiate student athlete, can I use the experience I gained with my AT to count as “observation hours”?
 This will be reviewed on a case by case basis.
 Please contact firstname.lastname@example.org for more information.

 How can I find out more about the MSAT?
 Do you hold information sessions?
 The College of Nursing and Health Sciences Office of Student Services is able to guide you during the application process and answer any of your questions.
 You can contact them at email@example.com.
 There are also faculty advisors available if you want to speak to someone about the program.
 The Office of Admissions offers campus tours.
 Information sessions for the MSAT program are held at various times throughout the academic year.
 Please contact the Office of Student Services if you would like to be notified of upcoming information sessions.